ZenithZ/Sepsis-UX/README.md

 # Heroku Deployment
 For automatic deployment, the deploy script (which will run tests locally first) can be run with the appropriate permissions provided that heroku has been added as a remote repository.

+In order to allow for this, Heroku runs the project as a `node.js` project.

+All dependencies and versions used are specified in `dashboard/package.json`.

 To push to Heroku, login (```heroku login```) and add the remote with ```heroku git:remote -a sepsis-ux```.

+Note that the deployed version is built twice using the `--aot` (for optimisation) and `--prod` (for production-ready deployment) flags to ensure that the project has no errors and runs smoothly.

 ## Team Members
 - Mark Dagher - mdag4370@uni.sydney.edu.au